mellinoe/veldrid-docs/articles/shaders.md

 Shader objects have a unique relationship with [ResourceLayouts](xref:Veldrid.ResourceLayout) and [ResourceSets](xref:Veldrid.ResourceSet).
 When creating a Pipeline, the provided [ResourceLayouts](xref:Veldrid.GraphicsPipelineDescription#Veldrid_GraphicsPipelineDescription_ResourceLayouts) must match the actual resource types that are specified in the shader code.

 ResourceLayouts merely define the layout of resources expected by a set of shaders.
-When draw commands are executed, the actual shader resources (Buffers, TextureViews, and Samplers) are determined based on the CommandList's currently-bound [ResourceSets](xref:Veldrid.ResourceSet).
+When draw commands are executed, the actual shader resources (DeviceBuffers, TextureViews, and Samplers) are determined based on the CommandList's currently-bound [ResourceSets](xref:Veldrid.ResourceSet).

 ResourceLayouts themselves contain a set of one-or-more resource elements.
 Additionally, multiple ResourceLayout objects can be used to define the inputs of a shader set.
 When this is done, each ResourceLayout must be matched by a corresponding ResourceSet containing the appropriate resource types.
 ResourceSet objects are bound to a particular slot.
 The slot corresponds to the index of the matching ResourceLayout given in the [ResourceLayouts](xref:Veldrid.GraphicsPipelineDescription#Veldrid_GraphicsPipelineDescription_ResourceLayouts) field of the [GraphicsPipelineDescription](xref:Veldrid.GraphicsPipelineDescription) or [ComputePipelineDescription](xref:Veldrid.ComputePipelineDescription).